ENGO150/ClearTemp/README.md

 # ClearTemp
 Project that clears your temp files.
 -
-NOTE: THIS IS JUST ALPHA!
-FLAGS AREN'T WORKING AND YOU MUST RUN CLEARTEMP FROM THE BUILD FOLDER (cmake-build-debug) -
 ---
 You can launch the file by double-clicking it, but if you want to use some flags, launch it from command line: